Bay-Shore-Systems-Inc/cache/README.md

 | Stores | nil | Used be the current cache to access the store or stores used to save items |

 ## Accessing Stores
 Once you have the cache started you can access the store.
-You will need to call the store to get the stores writer.
+You will need to call the store to get the store's writer.
 ```go
 func main() {
   ...